adfinis/finja/README.rst

 An awesome hack.

-Index and find your stuff:
+Index and find your stuff.

 Indexes the current directory.